dortania/OpenCore-Multiboot/empty/samedisk.md

 #### Note:

 * You can still do the above if you have macOS already installed, do NOT use bootcamp assistant.
-  * Bootcamp assistant will add extra drivers to the Windows installer that we do not need.
+  * BootCamp assistant will add extra drivers to the Windows installer that we do not need.

 ### For the others: